decarp0/vscode-json-finder/README.md

 This extension is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Contact

-For questions or support, please contact [your-email@example.com](mailto:your-email@example.com).

 ---

-Thank you for using JSON Key Navigator!
+Thank you for using JSON Finder!
 We hope it enhances your productivity and makes working with JSON files easier.